School of Communication and Media

 Through the core-school curriculum, you will have opportunity to design and conduct research and fieldwork for your own “transmedia” project.
 The Career Management course and a Colloquium Series will prepare you for the challenges of professional life and provide a forum for exchange with invited guest professionals.

-The School’s common-core curriculum consists of the following courses:
+The School’s core curriculum includes the following courses:

 - Introduction to Communication and Media (3 cr)